tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper.md

 ### H.4.1 Definition

-The **Governor** role is a high-trust advisory and support position within the YieldLoop ecosystem.
+The **Governor** role is a high-trust, non-binding **advisory and support position** within the YieldLoop ecosystem.

-Governors are invited contributors who assist the platform through ideas, feedback, education, onboarding, partnerships, and community support.
+Governors are invited contributors who may assist the platform through:
+- Strategic input and critique
+- Risk review and adversarial thinking
+- Education and onboarding support
+- Partnerships and outreach assistance
+- Community support and coordination

-Governors do not control the platform.
+Governors do not control the platform and do not represent YieldLoop unless explicitly authorized in writing.

 ---

 ### H.4.2 Eligibility and Invitation

-Governor status is **bestowed** by the YieldLoop team.
+Governor status is **bestowed by the YieldLoop team** and is not obtained through public purchase by default.

 Eligibility may include, but is not limited to:
-- Active and constructive community participation
+- Constructive community participation
 - Educational or onboarding contributions
-- Strategic partnerships or outreach
+- Demonstrated technical or operational competence
-- Influencer or ecosystem support
+- Strategic partnerships or ecosystem support
 - Advisory or subject-matter expertise

-Governor invitations are discretionary and may be modified or revoked at any time.
+Invitation criteria are discretionary and may evolve over time.

 ---

 ### H.4.3 Authority and Limitations

 Governors:
-- Have no ownership or equity
+- Hold **no ownership or equity**
-- Have no binding oversight authority
+- Have **no binding decision-making power**
+- Do not control treasury, contracts, execution, or admin actions
-- Have no voting power at launch
+- Have no unilateral authority of any kind
-- Do not control treasury or protocol execution
+- Do not create fiduciary, agency, or representative relationships

-- Serve in an advisory and support capacity only
+Governors influence decisions through expertise and persuasion only.

 ---

 ## H.5 Relationship to the Governor NFT

-Governor advisory participation is represented by a **Governor NFT**, which functions as:
+Governor participation is represented by a **Governor NFT**, which functions as:
 - A role identifier
-- An access credential
+- An access credential (e.g., gated channels)
-- A signaling mechanism
+- A signaling mechanism within the ecosystem

 The Governor NFT:
 - Is non-transferable by default
 - May be revoked and burned by administrative action
-- Does not create governance rights
+- Does not grant voting rights or ownership
-- Does not create entitlement to compensation or rewards
+- Does not create any entitlement to compensation, payments, or continued participation

-Holding a Governor NFT alone does not guarantee continued participation or benefits.
+Holding a Governor NFT alone does not guarantee benefits, invitations, or bounties.

 ---

 ## H.6 Participation Expectations

-Governor participation is voluntary and non-contractual.
+Governor participation is **voluntary**, **non-contractual**, and **non-exclusive**.

 Participation may include:
+- Think tank sessions (defined below)
-- Strategy discussion
+- Strategy discussion (advisory only)
-- Risk review
+- Risk review and critique
-- Educational content
+- Educational content and onboarding support
-- Community support
+- Community support and coordination
-- Onboarding assistance
-- Partnership development
+- Partnership development support

-No minimum contribution level is guaranteed or enforced unless explicitly agreed outside this framework.
+No minimum participation level is required unless separately agreed in writing.
+Lack of participation may result in reduced invitations or eventual revocation, at the team’s discretion.

 ---

-## H.7 Governor Support Bounty Program
+## H.7 Think Tank Sessions and Advisory Bounties

 ### H.7.1 Purpose

-YieldLoop may provide discretionary support bounties to Governors who actively contribute to the platform in a meaningful way.
+YieldLoop may convene discrete, purpose-defined advisory sessions (“think tank sessions”) to gather structured input from Governors.

-These bounties are intended as **operational support and recognition**, not compensation, yield, or profit participation.
+These sessions are intended as:
+- Advisory input and critique
+- Risk identification and structured discussion
+- Non-binding preference signaling

+These sessions are **not**:
+- Binding governance votes
+- Ownership oversight
+- Compensation for services
+- Employment or contractor work

 ---

+### H.7.2 Session Definition (Pre-Assigned Bounty and Seat Limits)

+Each think tank session is defined **in advance** and includes:
+- A specific purpose or topic
+- A fixed date and duration
+- A **maximum number of seats** (determined per session)
+- A **predefined bounty pool amount** assigned to the session before participation begins
+- The participation requirements (e.g., attendance + confirmed vote/input)

+Participation is invite-based or application-based at the YieldLoop team’s discretion.

+---

-### H.7.2 Explicit Funding Source (Marketing Budget)
+### H.7.3 Funding Source (Marketing Budget Allocation)

-The Governor support bounty pool is funded **exclusively** from the platform’s **marketing budget**.
+Think tank bounty pools are funded **exclusively from the platform’s marketing budget**.

 Specifically:
-- A configurable **0.5%–1.0% of the total marketing budget** is allocated to the Governor support pool
+- A configurable **0.5%–1.0% of the total marketing budget** may be allocated for these sessions
 - The marketing budget itself is funded through the platform’s existing protocol profit split
-- No additional token issuance, emissions, or inflation mechanisms are created for this program
+- No additional token issuance, emissions, or inflation mechanisms are created for bounties

-This is a **budget allocation**, not a new revenue stream.
+This is a **bounded budget allocation**, not a revenue stream and not a user-funded program.

 ---

-### H.7.3 Asset and Distribution

-- Bounties are paid in **LOOP**
+### H.7.4 Distribution Mechanics (Equal Split, Conditional on Verified Participation)

+At the conclusion of a think tank session:
+- The bounty pool is split **equally** among participants who:
+  - Are verified as having attended, and
+  - Complete required participation criteria (e.g., confirmed vote or documented input)

+Distribution is:
-- Distribution is **manual and discretionary**
+- Manual and discretionary in v1
-- Payments are executed by the YieldLoop team multisig
+- Executed by the YieldLoop team multisig
-- Timing, frequency, and amount vary based on contribution and available budget
+- Paid in LOOP (or other designated token)

+If a participant does not meet verification requirements, they receive no share of the bounty pool for that session.

 ---

-### H.7.4 No Entitlement or Guarantee
+### H.7.5 Cool-Down Rule (Rotation Requirement)

+To prevent concentration and ensure broad participation:

+- Any Governor who **receives a bounty payment** for a think tank session becomes **ineligible for the immediately subsequent think tank session**
+- This cool-down applies regardless of topic or session size
+- Governors who do not receive a bounty (e.g., did not attend or did not complete participation requirements) are not subject to the cool-down

+The intent is to rotate participation, diversify input, and avoid recurring or implied compensation patterns.

+---

+### H.7.6 No Entitlement, No Guarantee, No Compensation

-Governor support bounties:
+Think tank bounties:
+- Are **not automatic**
-- Are not automatic
+- Are **not guaranteed**
-- Are not guaranteed
+- Are **not owed**
-- Are not owed
+- Do not accrue
-- Do not constitute wages, salary, yield, or profit share
+- Do not represent wages, salary, yield, profit share, or consideration for services

-Eligibility is evaluated solely by the YieldLoop team based on observed participation and contribution.
+- Do not create employment, contractor, agency, partnership, or fiduciary relationships
+- Do not grant future rights, priority, or standing

+All invitations, eligibility determinations, and distributions remain at the sole discretion of the YieldLoop team.

 ---